lengran/OpenPrefirePrac/README.md

   - Attack A site from MINI
 - de_vertigo
   - Attack B site from stairs
+  - From mid to CT spawn

 TODO:

 1. Create prefire profiles for all maps.
-2. Support comments in the python script and improvement document of that program.
-3. Apply behavior tree to improve bot AI logic.
+2. Apply behavior tree to improve bot AI logic.
-4. Improve localization support (The supporting framework is done.
+3. Improve localization support (The supporting framework is done.
 Submitting translations is warmly welcomed.).
-5. Reorganize the files and code structure.
+4. Reorganize the files and code structure.
 Try to put code into submodules to improve readability.
-6. Reroute separate logs into one gathered place for better debug experience.
+5. Reroute separate logs into one gathered place for better debug experience.

 ## Reference